Markus-Ende/writing-game/README.md

 # WritingGame

+Just a little game for my daughter :-)

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.0-rc.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.0

 ## Development server